white-label-development/DotNetCore/AspNetCoreMvc2/2-detail.md

 For text input elements, every keystroke will lead to a call to the server (hmnnn...)

-#### Secrets
+#### Secrets (for development)

-(In Azure use the Azure Key Vault configuration provider)
+(In Azure use the Azure Key Vault configuration provider - seems to be same process but .json not stored in AppData, obviously)

 Set using CLI, eg PS: `dotnet user-secrets set "Authentication:Google:ClientSecret" "<client secret>"`

 https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windows

-Uses Environment variables to override any others. ??wtf are they talking about appsettings.deployment.json ??

 The Secret Manager stores app secrets outside the project tree (and source control).
 Can be assocaited with multiple projects.